 We seek to address which factors contribute to heterochromatin regulation, how they cooperate, and what are the underlying mechanisms by which they shape and control heterochromatin.

 For this, we employ genetics and functional genomics to identify novel factors and assign them to functional pathways and regulatory networks.
 Using live-cell imaging, molecular biology and biochemistry, we further seek to understand the underlying mechanisms of regulation.
 As a model, we use the fission yeast (Schizosaccharomyces pombe).
 This powerful model organism can be easily and precisely manipulated while it shares many of the hallmarks of heterochromatin present in higher eukaryotes.
 This allows us applying advanced genomics to dissect conserved pathways of heterochromatin regulation.

-Our lab is part of the Department of Physiological Chemistry and located in the Biomedical Center (BMC) on the Martinsried Campus in the south of Munich, directly next to the BioCenter and the Max Planck Institutes of Biochemistry and Neurobiology and in close proximity to the Gene Center and Helmholtz Institute of the Grosshadern Campus.
+Our lab is highly international and part of the Department of Physiological Chemistry of the Ludwig-Maximilians-Universität (LMU) Munich.
+We are located in the Biomedical Center (BMC) on the Martinsried Campus in the south of Munich.
+We are directly next to the BioCenter and the Max Planck Institutes of Biochemistry and Neurobiology, and in close proximity to the Gene Center and Helmholtz Institute of the Grosshadern Campus.